-Healthy Options, One Dish at a Time - Chattanooga Magazine
+Healthy Options, One Dish at a Time

 The Weekly Fig: For those who enjoy cooking

-The Weekly Fig began with a few friends who went from grower to grower, visited farmers markets and investigated each not-so-convenient step to gather the community’s best foods for their own pantry.
+The Weekly Fig [ℹ️ City Guide] began with a few friends who went from grower to grower, visited farmers markets and investigated each not-so-convenient step to gather the community’s best foods for their own pantry.
 They were successful, but the process was never easy, until they created The Weekly Fig.

 “It’s our desire to feed our families with healthy, whole foods, and with so many resources here in Chattanooga, we just wanted to find a way to share that with the community,” says Michele Reneau, The Weekly Fig Co-Founder.